Book editing for writers

 Other manuscripts, meanwhile, are good, but not

-Which is where guys like myself, Mr Edit, come in.
+Which is where guys like myself come in.

-secondly, and a novelist too.
-I fix failing fiction and ailing articles and
+and a novelist too.
+I fix failing fiction and ailing articles

 I'm confident enough that my editing services

-within your budget"ówhich is usually a euphemism for a cut price and therefore
+within your budget"ówhich is usually a euphemism for a cut price

-what you pay for, and the last thing you want to do before submitting your
+pay for, and the last thing you want to do before submitting

-editors out there, and one or two ... well, less than good.
+There are some good editors out there, and one or two ... well,

 It's a buyer's market.

-and advice might care to check out the links on these pages.
-My writer's
+might care to check out the links on these workshop pages.
+There

-workshop offers free tips on how to find a literary agent; how to handle
+are lots of free tips here on how to find a literary agent;

-rejection; how to plot a novelóand monographs on many other subjects
+plot a novelóplus monographs on many other subjects pertinent

 contentious subject of